Time-resolved measurements of surface spin-wave pulses at millikelvin temperatures

+We suggest that the relatively high measured loss experienced by the magnon signal during propagation is related to the observed low-temperature magnetic properties of GGG.
+Coupling YIG to a magnetic material with higher spin-wave damping certainly would be expected to result in such an effect.
+It should be noted that we ignore anisotropy in these considerations.
+Effects due to anisotropy are generally expected to be too small to account for the irregularities we record in our measurements, but as far as we are aware, this has not been experimentally confirmed at these temperatures.

 In conclusion, in this work we present a detailed study of the propagation of pulsed magnetostatic surface spin-wave signals in an yttrium iron garnet waveguide at millikelvin temperatures.
-Calculations using a simple model based on the dispersion relation of MSSW agree well with our experimental findings.
-Our investigations confirm that trains of short spin-wave pulses can readily be excited and detected inductively in YIG waveguides grown on gallium gadolinium substrates.
-As well as being of interest in their own right, these results are an important step towards the combination of systems of propagating magnons with microwave superconducting quantum circuit technology.
+Calculations using a simple model based on the dispersion relation of MSSWs agree well with our experimental findings.
+Our investigations confirm that trains of short spin-wave pulses can readily be excited and detected inductively in YIG waveguides grown on gallium gadolinium garnet substrates.
+We observe a temperature- and field-dependent deviation from the theoretically expected FMR frequency, which we attribute to the low-temperature magnetic ordering in the substrate GGG.
+As well as being of interest in their own right, these results are an important step toward the combination of systems of propagating magnons with microwave superconducting quantum circuit technology.

-The authors would like to acknowledge Bob Watkins for preparing the waveguide and the EPSRC for funding this research with grant EP/K032690/1.
+The authors acknowledge Bob Watkins for preparing the waveguide and the EPSRC for funding this research with Grant EP/K032690/1.